CyberfusionIO/HostFact-Verwerkersovereenkomst/README.md

 # (English) Installation steps

 **HostFact:**
 1. Create a custom text field, called 'DPA' for example, in HostFact by heading to /Pro/customclientfields.php?page=add.
+Tick 'Debtor' on the right.
 Write down the 'Veldcode' you entered.
 2. Create an email template by navigating to /Pro/templates.php?page=email.
 This email will be sent to your debtor after they have agreed to the DPA.
 Once it's saved, click on the newly created email template.
 In the URL you find the template ID at the end.
 It's shown in the URL like: &id=6.
 In this case, the ID is 6, write that down.

 **FTP:**